DWTechs/Checkard.js/README.md

  * @param {Date} [min=minDate] - The minimum allowable date.
 Defaults to `minDate`.
  * @param {Date} [max=maxDate] - The maximum allowable date.
 Defaults to `maxDate`.
  * @returns {boolean} True if the date is valid and within the specified range, otherwise false.
+ *
+ * @remarks
+ * This function also check if the value is an instance of the Date object.
  */
 isValidDate(
     d: date,